reactjs/react.dev/src/content/reference/react/memo.md

 });
 ```

-When you need to pass a function to memoized component, either declare it outside your component so that it never changes, or [`useCallback`](/reference/react/useCallback#skipping-re-rendering-of-components) to cache its definition between re-renders.
+When you need to pass a function to memoized component, either declare it outside your component so that it never changes, or use [`useCallback`](/reference/react/useCallback#skipping-re-rendering-of-components) to cache its definition between re-renders.

 ---